Swapnull/martynrushton-blog/README.md

 .htaccess file.
 This is server side technology and I would like to look into it.
 ### Comments
 Look into DISQUS for a comment system.
+### Metalsmith Plugins
+- Feed : An RSS feed
+- Word Count : A word count and estimated reading time.